Research Lab

 Beekeeping practices

 Beekeepers and researchers from all over the world are constantly trying to find innovative ways to control bee diseases and improve overall bee health.
-The WSU Bee Team works with beekeeper partners to test new beekeeping strategies and measure how different practices affect colony health.
+The WSU Bee Program works with beekeeper partners to test new beekeeping strategies and measure how different practices affect colony health.
 This had led to advancements in the use indoor cold storage of bee colonies to induce a hibernation-like state that can help bees avoid difficult environmental conditions and interrupt the life cycle of diseases, and has helped migratory beekeepers balance providing pollination services and keeping their bees healthy.

 Honey bee breeding program